Our Rivers

 Mid-river depressions - referred to as “buckets” by fly fishing guides - are the prime trout water for the fish in this popular fishing area.
 Public access along both sides of the river here is abundant, making it a great choice for quick outings and Montana fly fishing day trips near Bozeman.

-Open year-round, this section of the Madison River “fishes” best in the spring and fall for both wading or floating anglers.
+Open year-round, this section of the Madison River “fishes” best in the winter, spring, and fall for both wading or floating anglers.

 Anglers fishing the Madison River on a Fins and Feathers guide trip